 Trinity Awards Sports Scholarships to 22 Students

-Dublin, November 30th 2011: Trinity College Dublin awarded Sports Scholarships to 22 students at a special ceremony in the College today (Wednesday November 30th 2011).
+Trinity College Dublin awarded Sports Scholarships to 22 students at a special ceremony in the College on November 30th 2011 last.
 Organised by Trinity’s Department of Sport and Dublin University Central Athletic Club (DUCAC), the Sports Scholarship Programme aims to assist talented students develop their sporting potential and achievement whilst also supporting their pursuit of academic excellence.
 The successful students represent 14 sports and will benefit from the comprehensive package offered by the Sports Scholarship Programme which includes physiological and educational support along with a financial award.

 Natalya Coyle, a second year Business, Economics and Social Sciences (BESS) student, received a scholarship for her achievements and potential in the sport of Modern Pentathlon.
 Currently ranked 10th in the Junior World Rankings and 43rd in the Senior World Rankings, Natalya has been the Tetrathlon Intervarsity Champion since 2009.
 Natalya competed in the World Cup Series 2011 where she came 21st in American and 25th in China.
 She hopes to compete at the London 2012 Olympics after finishing 20th at the Olympic test event earlier this year.

-Two players, Kevin Fitzgerald, a third year BESS student, and Barry O’Rorke who is studying for a Post Graduate Diploma in Education, received scholarships for their ability to excel in both hurling and Gaelic football.
+Two players, Kevin Fitzgerald, a third year BESS student, and Barry O’Rorke who is studying for a Postgraduate Diploma in Education, received scholarships for their ability to excel in both hurling and Gaelic football.
 Both Kevin and Barry were U21 All Ireland Football Championship winners in 2010 and U21 Leinster Hurling Championship Winners 2010.
-Participation at such a high level in both codes represents a rare talent in modern day games.

 Other recipients of the Trinity Sports Scholarships were Conall O’Shaughnessy and Frank Wilson for Association Football (Soccer); Aisling Miller for Air Rifle; Susannah Cass and Sarah Dolan for Ladies Rowing; Dominic Gallagher for Rugby; Tomas Corrigan and Sean Murray for GAA Football; Marie Murphy for GAA Ladies Football; Conor Montgomery and Cian Speers for Hockey; Eanna Horan for Ladies Hockey; Brian Meehan for Karate; Tom Brennan and Aisling Smith for Kayaking and Ruth Healy for Volleyball.